asreview/asreview/docs/source/project_create.rst

   It takes relatively long to create a feature matrix with Doc2Vec, but this only has to be done once.
-The upside of this method is that it takes context into accound.
-Also, a benifit is the dimension-reduction that generally takes place, which makes the modeling quicker.
+The upside of this method is that it takes context into account.
+Also, a benefit is the dimension-reduction that generally takes place, which makes the modeling quicker.

 Several other feature extractors are available in the software (sentence Bert,